Skip to content

 • the last place of residence was outside the customs territory of the European Community for at least 12 months

-• the vehicle must have been used by the transferor in the third country for at least half a year
+• the vehicle must have been used by the owner for at least half a year in the third country

 As evidence for the habitual residence in Austria, for the preceding twelve-month habitual residence abroad as well as for the observance of the twelve-month period for customs clearance, all suitable means of evidence may be considered:

-• confirmation of registration in Austria
+• registration of residence in Austria

-• employment or service contract
+• employment contract from abroad and Austria

-• school registration of the children
+• school enrolment of children

 Back to main navigation